johanneszab/TumblThree/README.md

 * Saved Settings

-  * Application settings are stored in _C:\Users\"Username"\AppData\Local\TumblThree_.
+  * Application settings are stored in _C:\\Users\\Username\\AppData\\Local\\TumblThree\\_.
-  * For each blog there is also an index file in the download location (default: in the _.\Blogs\_ folder relative to the executable) named after the _blogname_.tumblr.
+  * For each blog there is also an index file in the download location (default: in the _.\\Blogs\\_ folder relative to the executable) named after the _blogname_.tumblr.
 Here are blog relative information stored like what files have been downloaded, the url of the blog and when it was added.
 This allows you to move your downloaded files (photos, videos, audio files) to a different location without interfering with the backup process.

 ### Current Limitations: ###